 “If you’re among those criticized, you’re in good company,” writes Dianna Booher in Communicate With Confidence.
 “Heads of state receive criticism, even though a majority of voters consider them worthy of high office.
 Religious leaders receive criticism, even if they’re living on bread on water to feed the poor.
 Celebrity athletes get booed when they don’t live up to their previous feats and track records.
 Movie stars are forgotten if their latest performance flops at the box office.”

-Determine whether criticism is intended to be constructive or destructive
+1. Ask yourself if his criticism is intended to be constructive or destructive

 “You can often tell whether a person intends to destroy you with a comment or intends to just bring about some change,” writes Booher in Communicate With Confidence.
 “Pay attention to the person’s word choice, emotion, and body language.”